-The families who are most harmed by these policy decisions are the families who policymakers have historically sought to exploit and exclude from supports and services: Black, Latinx/e,\\ Indigenous and other families of
+The families who are most harmed by these policy decisions are the families who policymakers have historically sought to exploit and exclude from supports and services: Black, Latinx/e,\\ Indigenous and other families of color, immigrant families, and families with low incomes.
+Ultimately, these policy decisions harm everyone-limiting our prospects and future prosperity as a nation.

 It is long past time that policymakers recognize the humanity of all children and families and develop supports that actually meet their needs.
 To ensure that programs do not repeat the mistakes of the past, policymakers should take an anti-racist approach: listening to families to understand their needs and developing accessible ways of meeting these expressed needs-especially those of Black, Latinx/e, and other families of color and families with low incomes who have been systematically underserved and excluded from past supports.
-Doing so will enable us to develop programs that provide meaningful support, so that parents and caregivers are not constantly scrambling to provide for their children and can pursue their goals for themselves and their families ultimately advancing racial and economic justice.
+Doing so will enable us to develop programs that provide meaningful support, so that parents and caregivers are not constantly scrambling to provide for their children and can pursue their goals for themselves and their familiesultimately advancing racial and economic justice.